malc-u/SomeoneKnowsSomething/TESTING.md

 Throughout the develompment process I came across these bugs:

-- Hero image
+- **Hero image**
-  - Bug: image was not displaying as intended
+  - **Bug**: image was not displaying as intended
-  - Fix: added media in CSS to contain the image within container instead of covering it
+  - **Fix**: added media in CSS to contain the image within container instead of covering it
-  - Result: this bug was removed and the picture is displayed as intended on big screens
+  - **Result**: this bug was removed and the picture is displayed as intended on big screens
 -

+## Interaction

+- **Plan**: there are elements that are planned to be interactive on this page e.g. buttons, navbar, sidebar
+- **Implementation**: interaction was carried out on many devices and on several browsers, including Chrome, Firefox and Opera.
+Following elements were tested by making sure they act in the way they were intended, that they lead to the page or action as planned.
+  - Sidebar toggle button
+  - Navbar toggle button
+  - Logo
+  - `Navbar-brand`
+  - `Login here` button on index page
+  - `Read more` button on "Recommended" and "User picks" page
+  - `Login to listen` on "Recommended" and "User picks" page
+  - `Login to listen` on "Read more" page
+  - Navbar links
+  - Sidebar links
+  - `Listen here` on "Australian", "British", "American", "Recommended" and "User picks" pages
+  - `Cog` - password change button in Account dashboard
+  - `+` - add podcast button in Account dashboard
+  - `Headphones`- listen to podcast button in Account dashboard
+  - `Edit` button in Account dashboard
+  - `Trash` - delete podcast in Account dashboard
+  - `Submit` buttons on all forms
+- **Result**: all tested elements are interactive as planned .
+There are no elements on this page that are not responding as planned
+- **Conclusion**: all tests that were run on interactivity were passed therefore page is interactive

 # User stories testing